rfinnie/smartthings/devicetypes/rfinnie/zwave-repeater.src/README.md

 Does (almost) literally nothing.

-While there are a few standalone commercial Z-Wave repeaters out there, this handler was built with the [Iris Smart Plug](https://support.irisbylowes.com/link/portal/30143/30206/Article/547/Next-Gen-Iris-Smart-Plug-with-Next-Gen) in mind.
+While there are a few standalone commercial [Z-Wave repeaters](http://products.z-wavealliance.org/regions/2/categories/15/products) available, this handler was built with the [Iris Smart Plug](https://support.irisbylowes.com/link/portal/30143/30206/Article/547/Next-Gen-Iris-Smart-Plug-with-Next-Gen) in mind.
-The Iris Smart Plug is a ZigBee switched outlet, but also has the interesting feature that it acts as a Z-Wave repeater, but otherwise has no other Z-Wave function.
+The Iris Smart Plug is a ZigBee switched outlet, but also has the interesting feature that it acts as a Z-Wave repeater, but otherwise has no other Z-Wave functionality.
 However, when the Z-Wave side is added to SmartThings, it also shows up as a switched outlet, but does nothing when interacted with.
-A side effect of this is if you have Alexa intergration, they will be exported to Alexa as usable Things, which are not desired.
+A side effect of this is if you have Alexa intergration, it will be exported to Alexa as a usable Thing, which is not desired.

 ## Installation

-Install the device handler in the Developer API.

-The device handler automatically supports the following [Z-Wave repeaters](http://products.z-wavealliance.org/regions/2/categories/15/products):
+This device handler recognizes the following Z-Wave repeaters:

   - Iris Smart Plug Z-Wave Repeater
   - Aeon Labs DSD37-ZWUS Repeater